freedomofpress/signal-protocol/README.md

 # signal-protocol

-Experimental Python bindings to Signal's [`libsignal-protocol-rust`](https://github.com/signalapp/libsignal-protocol-rust) Rust crate.
+Experimental Python bindings to [`libsignal-client`](https://github.com/signalapp/libsignal-protocol-rust) Rust signal protocol implementation.
 This project provides a Rust extension using [PyO3](https://pyo3.rs/) to define a `signal_protocol` Python module.
 See [here](https://cryptography.io/en/latest/limitations.html) for a fundamental limitation storing secrets in Python-allocated memory. ⚠️USE AT YOUR OWN RISK!⚠️

 # Usage